What are Penny Stocks?

-Several investors get attracted to penny stocks because their low share prices appear like bargains and even a small upside in the absolute value of the stock price translates into a huge gain in terms of percentage returns.
-Unlike regular stocks, penny stocks often trade over-the-counter as larger exchanges like NYSE and NASDAQ have more stringent disclosure and listing requirements, like the minimum share price condition.
+Some investors are attracted to penny stocks because their low share prices appear to be bargains, and even a small upside in the absolute value of the stock price translates into a huge gain in terms of percentage returns.
+Unlike regular stocks, penny stocks often trade over-the-counter as larger exchanges like NYSE and NASDAQ have more stringent disclosure and listing requirements, such as the minimum share price condition.

-Investors need to be aware of the fact that penny stocks are generally quite speculative, have lower liquidity and higher risk compared to stocks of established companies with higher market cap trading on larger exchanges.
+Investors should be aware of the fact that penny stocks are generally quite speculative.
+They have lower liquidity and higher risk compared to stocks of established companies that have higher market cap trading on larger exchanges.

-Once an investor sets an investment objective and understands his risk appetite, he can use various investment tools to find out the penny stocks that align with his risk-reward profile.
-The TipRanks Penny Stock Screener tool can help you narrow down your research to a few stocks based on several criteria like market cap, upside potential in the stock, the sector that you prefer to invest in, Wall Street’s analyst consensus, investor sentiment, and news sentiment.
+Once investors set an investment objective and level of risk tolerance.
+They can use various investment tools to find out the penny stocks that align with their risk-reward profiles.
+The TipRanks Penny Stock Screener tool can help you narrow down your research to a few stocks based on several criteria such as market cap, upside potential in the stock, the sector in which you prefer to invest, Wall Street analysts’ consensus, investor sentiment, and news sentiment.

-In the example below, we attempted to find micro-cap stocks, which have an upside potential of over 20% coupled with a Strong Buy analyst consensus and having positive investor sentiment in the healthcare sector.
-We also narrowed the search to stocks carrying TipRanks Smart Score of 8-10.
+In the example below, we attempted to find micro-cap stocks, within the healthcare sector that have an upside potential of over 20% coupled with a Strong Buy analyst consensus, with positive investor sentiment.
+We also narrowed the search to stocks carrying a TipRanks Smart Score of 8-10.

 The Stock Screener in this case displayed two stocks based on the conditions specified.
-So now we should dive deeper and try to know more information about these companies, like is the company in the growth phase and is relatively new or has it fallen to the penny stock status following setbacks, check the fundamentals of the company and its growth prospects, recent news, trading volumes (to check liquidity) and any information on potential stock dilution through additional stock offerings or other tools like stock splits and employee stock options.
+Next dive deeper and try to learn more information about these companies, such as whether the company is in the growth phase and is relatively new, or whether it has fallen to penny stock status following setbacks.
+We will also check the fundamentals of the company and its growth prospects, peruse recent news about the stock, look at trading volumes (to check liquidity), and review any information on potential stock dilution through additional stock offerings or other tools like stock splits and employee stock options.

 |Ticker||Stock Price||Price Target Upside|